equinor/fmu-steaclient/CONTRIBUTING.md

 # Contributing

-The following is a set of guidelines for contributing to ERT.
+The following is a set of guidelines for contributing to STEA.

 ## Ground Rules